yireo/yireo-slides/slides/yireo/explaining_upward.md

 - **Stores > Configuration > General > Web > UPWARD PWA Configuration**
   - Example config: `/path/to/pwastudio/packages/venia-concept/dist/upward.yml`
 - Make sure to build the PWA first (`yarn build`) and deploy it to production

 ---
 class: center, middle
+### But what is doing UPWARD?

+---
+class: center, middle